sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 ## Manage Automations

 ### Edit an Automation

 You can edit the content, subject line, and sender for any emails in your automation.

+*To edit an automation:*

-Navigate to **Automations** and select the series you want to edit.
+1. Navigate to **Automations** and select the series you want to edit.
-Click **Edit** on each email you’d like to modify.
+1. Click **Edit** on each email you’d like to modify.
-Make your changes in the editor, then click **Save**.
+1. Make your changes in the editor, then click **Save**.
-Click the arrow in the upper left-hand corner.
+1. Click the arrow in the upper left-hand corner.
-Below the email you’ve edited, you’ll see an alert that changes have not yet been applied to the live automation.
+1. Below the email you’ve edited, you’ll see an alert that changes have not yet been applied to the live automation.
 When you’re ready to apply them, click **Save and Apply**.

 ### Disable an Automation